DanhChun/BLE-Mesh-Smarthome/README.md

+# Note
+This projects is available for device only and lack of frontend and backend
 # ESP-BLE-MESH Examples

 [ESP-BLE-MESH](../../../components/bt/esp_ble_mesh/) is the official Bluetooth® Mesh stack of Espressif Systems.
 We will provide long-term support for new features, performance optimization, etc.